Before Orientation

 Review College Credit

 Students with credit-eligible Advanced Placement (AP), CLEP, SAT Subject Test, SAT/ACT Writing Scores or International Baccalaureate (IB) test score may find they have already earned coursework credit at UT Austin by taking exams.
-To learn more about what placement tests you should plan to take and when you can take them, visit Student Testing Services or call (512) 232-2662.
 Credit by exam information, including a list of accepted exams and scores and testing schedules for exams offered on campus can be found at testingservices.utexas.edu/credit.

 Make sure you have any test scores (Advanced Placement, International Baccalaureate, etc.) sent directly to UT Austin.
 It's helpful to gather all test scores and transcripts for completed college-level courses and have them with you during your advising appointment at orientation.
 Your advisor can still work with you to plan out your course selections even if some of your scores are still pending.